Children's Hospital of Saskatchewan construction 50% completed

-- 2nd Floor CHS to 4th Floor RUH - available primarily to healthcare teams, this will assist in moving supplies back and forth, along with the ability to bring patients to major diagnostic services within RUH such as MRI and PET CT.
+Work also began on the installation of the steel for the bridge connection from the new hospital to Royal University Hospital (RUH).
+This connector will be primarily available to healthcare teams to assist in moving supplies back and forth, along with bringing patients to major diagnostic services within RUH such as MRI and PET CT.

 Over the next few months, construction work will continue on exterior walls, framing and window installation occurring to make all areas of the building exterior watertight.
 Inside, on-going interior steel stud work will continue, along with mechanical and electrical system rough-ins.
 Construction of the west edge of the structure will also be underway as the hospital begins to extend above roadways leading into the parkade.
 This overhang area will accommodate a portion of the pediatric and maternal floors of the hospital.

 Construction completion remains on schedule and the $285.2 million project remains on budget.
 The hospital is currently scheduled to open in late 2019.